-- I’ve been able to use musical theater gigs to also experiment with and learn more about the varying embouchures we need to employ.
+2. I’ve been able to use musical theater gigs to also experiment with and learn more about the varying embouchures we need to employ.
 This type of job provides the best environment to anticipate instrument changes such as switching from a high note soprano saxophone passage to a low register flute solo.
 (Hint: Learn to put the flute under the bottom lip without rolling the headjoint towards your lips in order to feel the blowhole with the lips.)
 Or switching from a clarinet after playing a “legit” passage centered around the throat tones to a sub-tone solo on the lowest notes of the tenor saxophone.
-(Hint: learn to play with varying amounts of lip over your bottom teeth while maintaining contact with the reed for every reed instrument.)
+(Hint: Learn to play with varying amounts of lip over your bottom teeth while maintaining contact with the reed for every reed instrument.)
 These demands of the woodwind doubler are typical and require a thorough understanding of the use of the lip and tongue positions, the pressures exerted by the teeth, and the shape and feeling within the inner mouth cavity required to produce the desired sound.
-Knowing the music well enough after playing a show 100 times or more allows the doubler to refine his/her embouchure adjustments in order to make all of the instrument switches successfully.
+Knowing the music well enough after playing a show 100x or more allows the doubler to refine his/her embouchure adjustments in order to make all of the instrument switches successfully.

 3. Employing a wide range of articulations and knowing where to position the tongue for any of our instruments is a basic requirement for all professional wind players.
-The musical theater gig allows us to explore different tongue positions for helping us start notes and articulate passages at different volumes of sound and notes of varying degrees of length and intensity.
+The musical theater gig allows us to explore different tongue positions for helping start notes and articulate passages at different volumes as well as produce notes of varying degrees of length and intensity.
 Here are some situations that I have encountered and that require thought:

 —Where must the front of your tongue be when starting a legato solo on a piccolo high “D” at a pianissimo level in order to ensure 100% success?

-- Where must the tongue be positioned in the mouth cavity when slurring from a 4th space “E” to the “E” an octave above on a Bb clarinet?
+—Where must the tongue be positioned in the mouth cavity when slurring from a 4th space “E” to the “E” an octave above without portamento on a Bb clarinet?